fabric/fabric/sites/docs/upgrading.rst

     * - "New" style ``@task``-decorated, module-level task functions
       - Ported
       - Largely the same, though now with superpowers - `@task
-        <invoke.tasks.task>` can still be used without any parentheses, but
+        <fabric.tasks.task>` can still be used without any parentheses, but
-        where v1 only had a single ``task_class`` argument, Invoke has a number of various namespace and parser hints as well as execution related options.
+        where v1 only had a single ``task_class`` argument, the new version (largely based on Invoke's) has a number of various namespace and parser hints, as well as execution related options (such as those formerly served by ``@hosts`` and friends).
     * - Arbitrary task function arguments (i.e. ``def mytask(any, thing, at,
         all)``)
       - Ported